All Episodes

 Hope you set your DVR.

-You're gonna meet a police officer from the LAPD who actually wrote LeBron James a letter, an African-American officer.
+You actually wrote LeBron James a letter, an African-American officer.

-Uh, this is gonna be pretty interesting.
+This is going to be pretty interesting.

-Also, tonight, Mike Pompeo on this John Kerry situation, Lindsay Graham will weigh in on that.
+Also, tonight, Mike Pompeo on this John Kerry situation.

-All right, so we'll see you tonight at nine.
+So we'll see you tonight at nine.

 As always, thank you for being with us.

-And we'll be back here, God willing tomorrow.
+And we'll be back here, God willing, tomorrow.

 Have a great night.

-We'll see you tonight at 9.
+We'll see you tonight at nine.

-Back here tomorrow.
+back here tomorrow.

 Three times a week, we do our podcast, Verdict with Ted Cruz.